If you would like to ask another question, please contact us. This FAQ was last updated on 18/03/2022.

 What would happen if I have to move home?

-We know that each household would have different re-housing needs and that this could be a stressful time.
-The teams at RBH are very experienced in supporting residents through times of change, but we will also work with specialist partner agencies where appropriate to ensure that you receive the support that is right for you.
+We know that each household will have different re-housing needs and that this could be a stressful time.
+The teams at RBH are very experienced in supporting residents through times of change, but we will also work with specialist partner agencies, where appropriate, to ensure that you receive the support that is right for you.

-Where possible, this would include accommodating people’s preferred location for a new home and we will work hard to achieve this.
+Where possible, this will include accommodating people’s preferred location for a new home and we will work hard to achieve this.

 We will continue to keep all residents updated on timescales to make sure they know when their home could be affected by proposals long before any final decisions are made.

 When will I need to move?

 In May 2021 we confirmed with residents in College Bank and Lower Falinge the timeline for rehousing for residents whose home is affected by demolition.
 In College Bank, the rehousing for residents in Town Mill Brow started in June 2021 and this will be followed by Tentercroft residents in Summer 2022 and Dunkirk Rise in early 2024.

 We know these dates may change depending on how long it takes to find every household a suitable home.